To book Gareth Thomas CBE please contact your JLA Agent.

-Gareth ‘Alfie’ Thomas is one of the biggest figures in rugby.
-He became Wales’ third most-capped player, the twelfth highest try scorer in the world and one of very few to notch up four tries in a single match.
+Gareth ‘Alfie’ Thomas is one of the biggest and most respected figures in rugby.
+He became Wales third most-capped player, the twelfth highest try scorer in the world, and one of very few to notch up four tries in a single match.

 After captaining both the Grand Slam-winning team and the British & Irish Lions tour of New Zealand, Gareth made the switch to Rugby League.
-Proving the doubters wrong, he put in a number of bravura performances before a serious arm injury finally ended his career.
+Proving the doubters wrong, he put in several bravura performances before a serious arm injury finally ended his career.